leahgaeta/FEA/README.md

 # Finite Element Analysis
-Lecture notes and materials from my Finite Element Analysis (FEA) course
+This repo includes lecture notes and materials from my Finite Element Analysis (FEA) course.
+Note that this is an ongoing course and the readme will be updated throughout the semester.
+The goal is to have notes & study guides added weekly.